-The project will focus solely on crowdfunding models that entail a financial return, notably:
+The project has focused solely on crowdfunding models that entail a financial return, notably:

-- investment-based crowdfunding (where companies issue equity or debt instruments to crowd-investors through a platform) and
+- Investment-based crowdfunding (where companies issue equity or debt instruments to crowd-investors through a platform)